The Pharmaceutical Scam That Could Cost Your Family Thousands

 A Picture of Lexapro tablets

-SCAM.
-Why?
-They had a drug, Celexa, and its patent ran out in 2003, opening it to generic competition.
-So they stripped out only the active molecule in citalopram (Celexa) and marketed it as A NEW DRUG, Lexapro!
+In the case of Lexapro, they had a drug, Celexa (citalopram), and its patent ran out in 2003, opening it to generic competition.
+So they stripped out only the active molecule in Celexa, creating the enantiopure drug escitalopram, and then marketed it as A NEW DRUG, Lexapro!
 Lexapro is simply the active ingredient in Celaxa!
 It’s essentially the same drug!
 IT’S THE SAME ACTIVE INGREDIENT!
-Forest Laboratories has always CLAIMED that the new Lexapro with only the single active molecule is more effective than citalopram (Celexa), and their marketing convinced many doctors of this (and then doctors convinced credulous patients).
-This, despite the fact that most independent studies show Celexa is just as effective as Lexapro in most cases (source).
-Celexa’s patent expired in ‘03, but they’ve been able to keep the profits rolling in by slightly modifying it and selling it as a new drug.
-Within the industry this is called “evergreening,” and that the FDA allows it is a serious travesty.
+Forest Laboratories has always CLAIMED that the new Lexapro with only the single active molecule is more effective than Celexa, and their marketing convinced many doctors of this (and then doctors convinced credulous patients).
+This, despite the fact that most independent studies show Celexa is just as effective as Lexapro in most cases (source.

-PROTECT YOUR FAMILY from these scams!
-Here is a list of “new” meds that are just the stripped out active molecule (or single enantiomer) of older meds!
-Don’t buy the “new” version, get an older generic with the same ingredient, and save your money!
+Here is a list of “new” meds that are just the active ingredient (single enantiomer) of older meds!
+Whenever possible (and safe) to do so, don’t buy the “new” version, get an older generic with the same ingredient, and save your money!

 Racemic Mixture Single Enantiomer